MMGCard/LRMisconceptation/README.md

 ## Misconceptations on Using Linear Regression

-"The scatter plots of y x x_i don't think this is linear so let's try Random Forest or Neural Network".
+"The scatter plots of y x $x_{i}$ don't think this is linear so let's try Random Forest or Neural Network".
 Reality is that linear regression still is the work horse of Machine Learning.

 ## What Should be Linear in Linear Regressions?